(CNN)Here's a look at Guantánamo Bay Naval Station and its detention facilities.

 May 29, 2014 - Detainee Ghaleb Nassar al Bihani, held since December 2001, is cleared for release.

 May 31, 2014 - The United States transfers five Guantanamo Bay detainees to Qatar in exchange for the release of U.S. Army Sgt.
 Bowe Bergdahl.
 They are: Khair Ulla Said Wali Khairkhwa, Mullah Mohammad Fazl, Mullah Norullah Nori, Abdul Haq Wasiq and Mohammad Nabi Omari.

-August 21, 2014 - The U.S. Government Accountability Offices declares that the Defense Department broke federal law by exchanging five Taliban detainees for Army Sgt.
+August 21, 2014 - The U.S. Government Accountability Office declares that the Defense Department broke federal law by exchanging five Taliban detainees for Army Sgt.
 Bowe Bergdahl without giving Congress the appropriate notice.

 October 3, 2014 - U.S. District Judge Gladys Kessler orders the release of videotapes showing detainee Abu Wa'el Dhiab being force fed.

 November 5, 2014 - Detainee Fawzi Odah is released.
 He will be repatriated to Kuwait where he will remain in custody for a year, in a rehabilitation program.

 December 7, 2014 - Six detainees are transferred to Uruguay, including Abu Wa'el Dhiab, who has been on a hunger strike.
 Dhiab took his fight against forcible feeding to federal court in the District of Columbia.

 February 18, 2015 - A U.S. military appeals court vacates the conviction of David Hicks, an Australian who pleaded guilty to providing material support to terrorism.
 Hicks was the first detainee at Guantanamo to be convicted in a military commission.

 September 22, 2015 - Detainee Abdul Shalabi is transferred from Guantanamo to Saudi Arabia.